IvanMonichev/IvanMonichev/README.md

 - [ivanmonichev.github.io/clever-bady/](https://ivanmonichev.github.io/clever-bady) — landing page.
 HTML (pug), CSS (sass), JavaScrript.
 - [ivanmonichev.github.io/maroon-shop/](https://ivanmonichev.github.io/maroon-shop/) — landing page.
 HTML (pug), CSS (sass), JavaScript (jQuery).

 ### Technologies:

 Frontend: HTML, CSS, PUG, SASS, JavaScript, TypeScript, React, Redux, Gulp, WebPack.

 Backend: PHP, Laravel, Node JS, Express JS, MySQL, Mongo DB.

+Hi there!

+My name is Ivan, and I'm excited to welcome you to my GitHub account.
+I'm 26 years old and I live in the beautiful city of Saint Petersburg.
+My main focus is frontend development using React.
+I'm passionate about creating interactive and visually appealing user interfaces.

+Currently, I'm also learning PHP and Laravel to broaden my skill set and be more versatile in the web development industry.
+I believe that combining frontend with React and backend knowledge with PHP and Laravel will enable me to create robust and feature-rich web applications.

 ____
 ### My statistics: